How we develop our Outlook

 Use of sensitivity analysis

 ExxonMobil uses sensitivity analyses to provide greater perspective on how variations to its Outlook assumptions could affect projected energy supply and demand.
-The analyses for these sensitivities involve assessing technology advancements and the potential impact on energy supply and demand, resulting in a range of potential low- to high-demand outcomes for certain energy sources.
-The projections in the sensitivity analyses do not represent the Company’s viewpoint or the likelihood of these alternatives, but can provide context to its analysis.
+These analyses involve assessing technology advancements and the potential impact on energy supply and demand, resulting in a range of potential low- to high-demand outcomes for certain energy sources.
+The projections in the sensitivity analyses do not represent the Company’s viewpoint or the likelihood of these alternatives; they can provide context to its analysis.

 1Historical data profiles for energy demand, liquids and gas supply, demographic and economic trends are based upon publicly available third-party data.
 The historical data may be converted into different scientific metrics, or aggregated or disaggregated by regions, sectors or fuels where necessary to complete our analysis.
 Where there are differences, imbalances or gaps in reported historical data among credible third-parties, professional judgment is applied.
-Projections begin in 2020, with 2019 being the latest year of historical data when the modeling was conducted.
+Projections begin in 2022, with 2021 as the reference year being the latest year of historical data.
 Historical data compiled from third-party sources can be subject to later revision as new information becomes available.